Professor-G/rubin-lc-simulator/docs/source/Example.rst

    # Simulate the lightcurve
    mag, u0, t0, tE, blend_ratio = lightcurves.microlensing(mjd, baseline)

 With the cadence-dependent magnitudes simulated, we can now simulate the per-epoch errors and add noise to each point.
-The ``lsst_real_lc`` method will at the end assign the ``mjd``, ``mag``, and ``magerr`` class attributes. **These will be sorted by timestamp.
+This is done via the ``lsst_real_lc`` class method, which takes as input the extracted dataSlice as well as the simulated magnitudes from your model.
+This method will assign the ``mjd``, ``mag``, and ``magerr`` attributes. **These will be sorted by timestamp.
 Important to remember that the input mag must not be sorted as it must correspond to the initially ouput mjd**.

 .. code-block:: python